Understanding peacefulness through the world news: Results

 \subsubsection{\textbf{Yemen}}

-In the current world, there is no absence of violent conflict and war.
-Therefore, peace-builders need to understand the conflict dynamics in war-torn countries to develop entry points for engagement.
-Based on the official GPI ranking \cite{gpi_site}, and the World Population Review \cite{war_countries}, Yemen is one of the most war-torn countries in the world.
-Thus it would be interesting to understand in-depth such a country's profile model behavior.
+Based on the official GPI ranking \cite{gpi_site}, Yemen is one of the most war-torn countries in the world.
+It is hence interesting to understand in-depth the model's behavior for such a country's profile.

-For all country models, the training dataset has 72 values (six years).
-However, the situation in Yemen constantly changes due to the Civilian War that broke out in September 2014.
-The change of peacefulness in the country is depicted in the official GPI value, which abruptly increases in 2015 (see \cite{gpi_site}).
-Therefore, as explained in section \ref{predicting_gpi}, it makes sense to shorten the training data from the most recent six years to three years to use more representative data for the prediction.
-In this case study, we focus our analysis using data from March 2015 to March 2020 to understand the model's behaviour during the Civil War period.
-Additionally, we study the 1-month-ahead predictions for the Yemen XGBoost model.
+The situation in Yemen constantly changes due to the Civilian War that broke out in September 2014.
+The change of peacefulness in the country is depicted in the real GPI value, which abruptly increases in 2015 \cite{gpi_site}.
+Therefore, six years of training data related to the pre-war period would not be helpful for the model to predict peace after the start of the war, since the No. events related to the military, economic, and political situation of the country changes.
+Thus, we decrease the training set to three years.
+We use the rolling methodology to throw the pre-war historical data more quickly and learn from the most recent and relevant data related to the post-war period.
+Therefore, for Yemen, we use data from March 2015 to March 2020 to understand the model's behavior during the Civil War period.

-Fig. \ref{fig:YM_perc_error} presents the percentage error of the Yemen XGBoost model for 1-month-ahead GPI estimations from March 2018 to March 2020 with a training period of 36 months.
+Figure \ref{fig:YM_perc_error} presents the percentage error for 1-month-ahead GPI estimations from March 2018 to March 2020 with training period of 36 months.
 The model has a high performance, with a low percentage error that varies from 0.07\% to 3.18\% with a median value of 1.66\%.
-As discussed before, a positive percentage error illustrates that the model overshoots.
-On the contrary, a negative percentage error demonstrates that the model undershoots.
-We obtain the largest negative percentage error for the GPI estimation in June 2018.
+We obtain the largest negative percentage error (underestimation of GPI) for June 2018.